 Muslims throughout the country celebrate by “Balik Kampong,” where those working in the cities make an exodus home to the villages to join the festivities and participate in special prayers held at mosques.

-We mark Hari Raya Aidil Fitri asking for forgiveness from friends and family members and celebrated with house visits and feasting.
+We mark Hari Raya Aidil Fitri by asking for forgiveness from friends and family members and celebrate with house visits and feasting.